Alderney: Taxation

 For a number of taxation purposes, Alderney is treated as if it were part of Guernsey.
 Income Tax is administered by the Guernsey Revenue Service but there are some differences between Alderney and Guernsey Income Tax, specifically in the matter of the cap on Income Tax (which is set lower in Alderney than in Guernsey).

 From 2016, Alderney took back control of Tax on Real Property (TRP).
 From 2021, Alderney is responsible for setting the rate and collecting the Taxation on Real Property (TRP), with Occupier's Rates (OR) now included within that bill.
 Alderney now also receives Motor Fuel Excise Duty and Document Duty on property conveyances.

 Climate

-Its climate is temperate, moderated by the sea, and summers are usually warmer than elsewhere in the British Isles.
+The climate of Alderney is temperate, moderated by the sea, and summers are usually warmer than elsewhere in the British Isles.

 Under the Köppen climate classification, Alderney has an oceanic climate (Cfb), similar to a warm-summer Mediterranean climate (Csb).
 Alderney has cool, wet winters and mild summers with moderate rainfall.
 February is the coldest month with an average high of 8 °C (47 °F), and a low of 4 °C (40 °F).
 July and August are the warmest months, with an average high of 19 °C (66 °F), and a low of 13 to 14 °C (around 56 °F).
 October is the wettest month with 107.2 mm of rain, and April is the driest month with 42.4 mm.
 Snow is very rare.
 Average annual sunshine hours are around 1780.